-The Company operates in Alabama, Florida, Georgia, North Carolina and South Carolina through its wholly owned subsidiaries located infour southeastern states.
+As of September 30, 2021, the Company operated in Alabama, Florida, Georgia, North Carolina and South Carolina through its wholly owned subsidiaries located infour southeastern states.
 Each of the Company's platform operating companies engages in essentially the same business, which consists primarily of infrastructure and road construction.